LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Prolog systems.
 There are some differences, however, between the usual implementation of Prolog debuggers and the current implementation of the Logtalk debugger that you should be aware.
-First, unlike some Prolog debuggers, the Logtalk debugger is not implemented as a meta-interpreter.
+First, unlike some Prolog debuggers, the Logtalk debugger is not built-in but a regular Logtalk application using documented debugging hook predicates.
 This translates to a different, although similar, set of debugging features when compared with some of the more sophisticated Prolog debuggers.
 Second, debugging is only possible for entities compiled in debug mode.
 When compiling an entity in debug mode, Logtalk decorates clauses with source information to allow tracing of the goal execution.
 Third, implementation of spy points allows the user to specify the execution context for entering the debugger.
 This feature is a consequence of the encapsulation of predicates inside objects.

 .. _programming_debug_mode: